R1-AK/mosaic_pansharpening_landsat8/README.md

 # **Pansharpened Landsat 8 Mosaic**

 This script processes Landsat 8 satellite images to create pansharpened mosaics for a specific region and time period.
 It utilizes **Google Earth Engine (GEE)** functionalities to filter, mask, and enhance satellite images for visualization and export.
+The script is designed to maintain natural colors for visualization and analysis.

 ## **Features**